 How To Add Home Button To iPhone Screen?

 Apple has been attempting to get customers to stop using the home button on their iPhones for a while.
-The home button is absent from the newest iPhone models; however, you can include a virtual home button on the screen.
+The home button is absent from the newest iPhone models; however, you can still add an iPhone home button on screen using accessibility features like AssistiveTouch.

-You can add a button to the screen with only a few taps, whether your iPhone has no buttons or if you have an older iPhone and the home button is no longer reliable.
+You can easily add the home button to the iPhone screen, whether your iPhone has no physical button or if you have an older model where the home button no longer works reliably.

-AssistiveTouch, an accessibility feature, can add a homebutton.
+AssistiveTouch, an accessibility feature, can add a home button.
+If you’re wondering how to add the home button on iPhone or want a virtual home button on screen for iPhone, this method works across most iOS versions.
 According to your iOS version, the process is slightly different, and we’ll point out those distinctions where they apply.

 The Best Way to Modify AssistiveTouch

-The buttons on this AssistiveTouch menu can be changed, added, or removed.
-The AssistiveTouch button can serve as the home button with a single tap if all the other buttons are removed save for one.
+The buttons on this AssistiveTouch menu can be changed, added to, or removed.
+The AssistiveTouch button can serve as the home button with a single tap if all the other buttons are removed except for one.

 Quick Tip: